 When we’re eating an enormous amount of vegetables, we’re getting a lot of carbohydrates.
 But we’re also getting a lot of fiber, which is also a type of carbohydrate that the body can’t digest.
 We want this fiber to preferably come from plant sources.

-If you’re eating a lot of leafy greens, you’re getting a lot of both soluble and insoluble fiber, which both have different health benefits from heart protection to keeping your bowel movements regular.
+If you’re eating a lot of leafy greens, you’re getting a lot of both soluble and insoluble fiber, which both have different health benefits from heart protection to keep your bowel movements regular.